Trip Duration

 Difficulty Level: Moderate

-Note: If you plan to tip your crew members, do it today, as most of them don’t accompany you to Kathmandu – you’ll be leaving them behind in Lukla!
+Note: If you plan to tip your crew, do so today, as most team members will not accompany you to Kathmandu.

 Walking Hours: 40 Minutes Flight And 20 Minutes Drive